 One other thing worth noting about the Los Serranos North course is that they offer what is called the “Family Fun” set of tees.
 These orange tees are way up to encourage beginner play.
 The group that was playing behind us had a couple of its players on that set and I’m certain it helped them keep pace with us all day.
 I’m in favor of anything that sparks interest from new players and it makes a full-size course much more manageable and less intimidating for someone just learning the game.

 It was an enjoyable overall round on the North course and I would definitely recommend either Los Serranos course to anyone.
-For not being too far away from the crowded Orange County courses, it’s worth a little extra drive for two good courses that encourage a nice pace of play and are kept in solid condition.
+For not being too far away from the crowded and overpriced Orange County courses, it’s worth a little extra drive for two good tracks that encourage a nice pace of play and are kept in solid condition.